JackBrowne556/Netflix-Churn-Project/README.md

 Data cleaning efforts, added columns, and validation checks were conducted to ensure data was ready for analysis.
 Those processes are outlined "here".

+Refer to issues log and note insights about data cleaning; identify clear, null / unfixable values and magnitude in business analysis